Bairdo/gasket/docs/README.authenication.rst

 # TODO

 - allow user to have their own rules on the port before our user is authenticated ones and after the 1x to hostapd.
-For example if all traffic from port is not allowed to go to 8.8.8.8 for what ever reason.i
+For example if all traffic from port is not allowed to go to 8.8.8.8 for what ever reason.

 - allow the use of 3 modes; 802.1X, Captive Portal, 802.1X with Captive Portal fallback on a port (not necessarily 1X).